CISSP-Study-Resources

 • Roles and associated groups need to be defined in terms of privileges

-• 5.5.4 Privilege escalation (e.g. managed service accounts, use of usdo, minimizing its use)
+• 5.5.4 Privilege escalation (e.g. managed service accounts, use of sudo, minimizing its use)

-• Attackers use privilege escalation techniques to gain elevated privileges
+• Attackers use privilege escalation techniques to gain elevated privileges, after exploiting a single system; typically, they try to gain additional privileges on the exploited systems first

 • Horizontal privilege escalation: gives an attacker similar privileges as the first compromised user, but from other accounts